MicrosoftDocs/azure-devops-docs/docs/boards/extensions/epic-roadmap.md

 - [Define area paths & assign to a team](../../organizations/settings/set-area-paths.md)
 - [Define iteration paths (sprints) & assign team iterations ](../../organizations/settings/set-iteration-paths-sprints.md)

-## Open Boards or Backlogs
+## Open Epic Roadmap

 You can access the Epic Roadmap from either your team's Kanban board or backlog.
-For instructions on how to open the Board or Backlog, see [View portfolio progress with the Feature Timeline, Open Boards or Backlogs](feature-timeline.md#open-boards).

-## Open Epic Roadmap
+1. Open the Board or Backlog for your team, see [View portfolio progress with the Feature Timeline, Open Boards or Backlogs](feature-timeline.md#open-boards).

 1. Choose **Epic Roadmap** and then choose the Epic you want to view.